Dr Edward Kessler MBE

 2003 "Jewish Scholarly Studies of Jesus", "Jesus from a Jewish Perspective", articles in Jesus in History, Culture and Thought: An Encyclopedia, Santa Barbara, CA: ABC Clio, ed., L. Holden.

-2015 650th anniversary lecture and 50th Anniversary of Nostra Aetate: A Jewish Response to Nostra Aetate 50 years on: Reflections of a European Jewish Theologian (University of Vienna)
+2015 A Jewish Response to Nostra Aetate 50 years on: Reflections of a European Jewish Theologian (University of Vienna, 650th anniversary lecture)

 2014 Religion and International Relations: Towards a Post-interfaith Society (Brookings Institute, Washington, D.C.)